CPT Keith P. Langhauser in AGSU standing in front of the American flag.

 keith.langhauser [at] westpoint.edu

-CPT Langhauser began his career as a tank platoon leader and executive officer in 2nd Brigade, 1st Cavalry Division, at Fort Hood, Texas, and completed an operational deployment to the Republic of Korea.
+Commissioned as an armor officer, CPT Langhauser began his career as a tank platoon leader and executive officer in 2nd Brigade, 1st Cavalry Division, at Fort Hood, Texas, and completed an operational deployment to the Republic of Korea.
 He was selected as a Patton Intern and taught ROTC at Prairie View A&M University.
 Following promotion to captain and completion of the Captains Career Course at Fort Benning, Georgia, he returned to Fort Hood.
 He commanded a tank company and later the brigade headquarters and headquarters troop during a no-notice deployment to Poland.

 CPT Langhauser is a graduate of the Army Reconnaissance Course and the Cavalry Leader Course.
-His awards and decorations include the Meritorious Service Medal; Army Commendation Medal with two oak leaf clusters; Army Achievement Medal with two oak leaf clusters; National Defense Service Medal; Global War on Terrorism Service Medal; Korea Defense Service Medal; Army Service Ribbon; and Overseas Service Ribbon.
+Awards and decorations include the Meritorious Service Medal; Army Commendation Medal with two oak leaf clusters; Army Achievement Medal with two oak leaf clusters; National Defense Service Medal; Global War on Terrorism Service Medal; Korea Defense Service Medal; Army Service Ribbon; and Overseas Service Ribbon.
 He has also earned the Army Instructor Badge.

 M.A., Higher Education Administration - University of Louisville